chombo-discharge/chombo-discharge/Docs/Sphinx/source/Solvers/Electrostatics.rst

 The discretization used by ``FieldSolverMultigrid`` is described in :ref:`Chap:LinearSolvers`.
 The underlying solver type is a Helmholtz solver, but ``FieldSolverMultigrid`` considers only the Laplacian term.
+For further details on the spatial discretization, see :ref:`Chap:LinearSolvers`.

 Solver configuration
 ____________________